MAECProject/MAECProject.github.io/news/index.md

 ## Our latest news:

+**Next MAEC 5.0 Working Call Scheduled for March 8**
+Our next 1-hour bi-weekly community working call for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 will be held on March 8, 2017.
+Call details and the agenda topic(s) will be announced closer to the day.
+[More>>>](/working-call)

+**MAEC 5.0 Working Call on February 27 to Focus on the Malware Instance Object “StaticFeaturesType” & “AnalysisMetadataType”**
+The main topics of our 1-hour bi-weekly community working call on [February 27, 2017](http://making-security-measurable.1364806.n2.nabble.com/MAEC-February-1st-Working-Call-Agenda-tc7589491.html) for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 are the Malware Instance Object [StaticFeaturesType](https://docs.google.com/document/d/1cnjjZAPHITFjo_8xGVBo1mX9Qvo7pN-YJ4pRZwdsuL0/edit#heading=h.8sy5r1u1gubn) and [AnalysisMetadataType](https://docs.google.com/document/d/1cnjjZAPHITFjo_8xGVBo1mX9Qvo7pN-YJ4pRZwdsuL0/edit#heading=h.fefbalm476rp).

 **Next MAEC 5.0 Working Call Scheduled for February 22**
 Our next 1-hour bi-weekly community working call for the development of Malware Attribute Enumeration and Characterization (MAEC™) Version 5.0 will be held on February 22, 2017.
 Call details and the agenda topic(s) will be announced closer to the day.
 [More>>>](/working-call)